 Converting Metric Measurements Without a Chart

-A good trick to master is to memorize one or two measurement conversions that you can easily multiply or divide to accommodate your recipe.
-For example, if you remember that 1 tablespoon of butter is 14 grams, then you will be able to calculate almost any butter measurement, knowing that 4 tablespoons equal 1/4 cup and 3 teaspoons equal 1 tablespoon.
+If you remember that 1 tablespoon of butter is 14 grams, then you will be able to calculate almost any butter measurement.
+Keep in mind that 4 tablespoons equal 1/4 cup and 3 teaspoons equal 1 tablespoon.